Fred Kader Shoah Foundation Testimony

 Fred Kader

 Right, to the deportation camp.
 And this was sometime in October.
 So I know I'd been there for a while.
-But the vibes and the impression that I got from Mrs. Bloom, this was not the longest of time, apparently it was denounced.
+But the vibes and the impression that I got from Mrs. Blum, this was not the longest of time, apparently it was denounced.
 If you look at the date of the deportation of my mother, which was September 22nd, and by October 30th, I was already in Malines.
 These days were all documented from what had happened to the German archives that people had made records from, and from what the people who had been sent to Malines from Wezembeek, the days that they were sent.
 I could not have been in that place hiding, being hidden very long.
-When Mrs. Bloom and the group from Wezembeek was in Malines, and when they saw us, apparently we, the six of us did not look like we were in the best of health.
-We [unclear] She stated that we probably had been there for several weeks.
+When Mrs. Blum and the group from Wezembeek was in Malines, and when they saw us, apparently we, the six of us did not look like we were in the best of health. [unclear] She stated that we probably had been there for several weeks.

 Sheryl Tatelman